-Unearth the cultural and colonial heritage of Algeria as you journey westwards from Algiers to Tlemcen and Oran via UNESCO sites, sand dunes and colonnaded city streets.
+Explore the landscapes, culture and heritage of Algeria as you journey westwards from Algiers to Tlemcen and Oran via UNESCO sites, sand dunes and colonnaded city streets.

-Algiers Place des Martyrs neo-Moorish and French colonial architecture Tipasa Tomb of the Christian Timgad Kasbah of Algiers arch of Trajan Constantine Casbah Palace of Ahmed Bey Djemila Sétif Grand Erg journey from Taghit to Tlemcen Oran Bey’s Palace the Grand Mosque
+Algiers Place des Martyrs Tipasa Tomb of the Christian Timgad Kasbah of Algiers arch of Trajan Constantine Casbah Palace of Ahmed Bey Djemila Sétif Grand Erg journey from Taghit to Tlemcen Oran Bey’s Palace the Grand Mosque

 Check dates, prices & availability

 Small group tour, ideal for solos & couples:

 Small group travel is not large group travel scaled down.
 It is modelled on independent travel – but with the advantage of a group leader to take care of the itinerary, accommodation and tickets, and dealing with the language.
 It’s easy to tick off the big sights independently – but finding those one-off experiences, local festivals, traveling markets and secret viewpoints is almost impossible for someone without the insider knowledge gained from years in the field.
 Those with a two-week vacation, a small group tour will save valuable planning time.

 Listen to your guides when they brief you on local customs, especially with regards to places of worship and asking permission to take photos.
 Also, brush up on your French as it's widely spoken in Algeria.

 Leisurely.
 Cultural sightseeing, desert oasis and 1 long drive.

 Accommodation, transport, entrance fees and tour guide throughout.